oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/CatalogReferences.md

    <https://thredds.ucar.edu/thredds/idd/forecastModels.xml>{:target="_blank"}

-4. `catalogRefs` needn't point to local catalogs only; this one points to a remote one at Far Away University.
+4. `catalogRefs` needn't point to local catalogs only.
+This one points to a remote client catalog at Far Away University.

+{%include important.html content="
-   * The `metadata` elements with `inherited="true"` are NOT not copied across `catalogRefs`.
+The `metadata` elements with `inherited=\"true\"` are NOT copied across `catalogRefs`.
 The catalog that a `catalogRef` refers to is stand-alone in that sense.
+" %}

+## Next Step

+Now that we know how to organize and manage multiple datasets in a client catalog, we will look at making them available through [more than one access method](compound_service_elements.html).